 If you spend several hours at a time working on your laptop computer, it is important that you make sure to sit with the correct posture and try to use your touchpad and keyboard from the correct angle to put less stress on your arms or wrists.
 Many users that do serious work while the computer is in a static position on a desk or table might use an external keyboard and mouse to make things more comfortable.

-The window above is accessed by clicking on the tray icon, but serves no real purpose apart from saying how many clicks have been blocked.
-The Settings button does nothing and only asks if you want to try the authors Laptop Assistant shareware tool.
-We assume the button to enter a key is only if you make a voluntary donation.
-Like TouchFreeze, Touchpad Pal might work on one laptop and not another, so you need to check it out to find if it works for you.
+The window above is accessed by clicking on the tray icon but serves no real purpose apart from saying how many clicks have been blocked.
+The Settings button does nothing and only asks if you want to try the author’s shareware Laptop Assistant.
+Like the other tools listed here, Touchpad Pal might work on one laptop and not another, so you need to check it out to find if it works for you.

 5. Reducing Touchpad Sensitivity in Windows 10

 Windows 10 has a built in option that tries to help reduce the number of accidental clicks on the touchpad while you are typing.
 It doesn’t disable the touchpad while typing but essentially raises or lowers the amount of touch pressure needed to activate movement on the touchpad.